hoelzro/lua-procure/README.md

-lua-require - A Pure Lua Implementation of require()
+lua-procure - A Pure Lua Implementation of require()
 ====================================================

 **NOTE**: I intend to change this name very soon; I wanted to get some code down